Call Us: 0330 1332 857

 If you require advice for an accident at work claim or a workplace injury claim, please get in touch with us on 0330 1332 857.
 Alternatively, please complete our online form, and a Personal Injury expert will contact you to help you start your claim.

-Beacon Law are a Solicitors registered in England and Wales, with our registered office based in Manchester.
+Beacon Law are a Solicitor registered in England and Wales, with our registered office based in Manchester.
 We are authorised and regulated by the Solicitors Regulation Authority.

 We offer a nationwide service and assist claimants in London, Manchester, Coventry and beyond.